bruce965/bruce965/README.md

 For more serious stuff, take a look at my [professional repositories](https://github.com/fiotti?tab=repositories).

-In preparation for GitHub's dark future you can also find my stuff on my [Forgejo forge](https://git.fabioiotti.com/bruce965), self-hosted on a tiny PC in my attic.
+In preparation for GitHub's dark future you can also find my stuff on my [Forgejo](https://git.fabioiotti.com/bruce965), self-hosted on a tiny PC in my attic.
 (Very slow!)

 If you have questions, feel free to contact me at _info [at] fabioiotti [do​t] com_ or by opening an issue on my repos.\
 If you like my work, please leave a ⭐ to give me a little dopamine boost!